 AA

-The AA is hedging its bets here, stages of retin a, using Car Tax and Road Tax in the same headline.
-The AA clearly knows all about VED and the distinctions between 'car tax' and 'road tax' but nevertheless chooses to use 'road tax' as a catch-all phrase.
+The AA is hedging its bets here, using Car Tax and Road Tax in the same headline.
+The AA clearly knows all about VED and the distinctions between ‘car tax’ and ‘road tax’ but nevertheless chooses to use ‘road tax’ as a catch-all phrase.
+UPDATE: The AA has now changed that page: it now refers only to ‘car tax’.

 Green Flag

 The road rescue organisation has a great new iPhone app.
-It's bang up to the minute, with traffic alerts and other such wonders, Retin Buy.
-Can retin a worsen acne, But, in the reminders section, the company proves it's 74 years behind the times when it describes VED as 'Road tax'.
+It’s bang up to the minute, with traffic alerts and other such wonders.
+But, in the reminders section, the company proves it’s 74 years behind the times when it describes VED as ‘Road tax’.

 RAC

-The RAC - like the AA - is all over the place when it comes to VED.
-In one part of the RAC website, VED is correctly labelled as 'car tax' but, skin care products with retin a, for the most part, the RAC calls it 'road tax'.
-In the 2009 Cost of Motoring Index [PDF], the RAC also seems to claim that paying 'road tax' gives motorists "their right to be on the road."
+The RAC – like the AA – is all over the place when it comes to VED.
+In one part of the RAC website, VED is correctly labelled as ‘car tax’ but, for the most part, the RAC calls it ‘road tax’.
+In the 2009 Cost of Motoring Index [PDF], the RAC also seems to claim that paying ‘road tax’ gives motorists “their right to be on the road.”

-Other significant differences include Vehicle Excise Duty (road tax), Retinol vs retin a, which costs nearly £135 or 130% more for a people carrier compared to a small car.
-Retin Buy, As this tax is now calculated based on CO2 emissions, higher powered, less economical and hence more polluting cars will continue to face a higher bill for their right to be on the road.
+Other significant differences include Vehicle Excise Duty (road tax), which costs nearly £135 or 130% more for a people carrier compared to a small car.
+As this tax is now calculated based on CO2 emissions, higher powered, less economical and hence more polluting cars will continue to face a higher bill for their right to be on the road.

 BBC